 As part of a global, nonprofit housing organization operated on Christian principles that seeks to put God’s love into action by building homes, communities and hope, Habitat Newburgh is one of 1,400 local affiliates across the nation of Habitat for Humanity International and is the largest and most productive affiliate in the Hudson Valley.
-By the end of 2020, we will have completed over 100 decent and affordable homes in one of the most distressed urban areas in the United States and the largest contiguous historic district in New York State.
+We have completed over 100 decent and affordable homes in one of the most distressed urban areas in the United States and the largest contiguous historic district in New York State.
 The E. Parmenter Street Neighborhood, a 22-house development on what was formerly one of the most blighted blocks in Newburgh, is now a thriving community of Habitat Newburgh homeowners.
-To date, 121 families (325 children and 227 adults) earning between 30-60% of the area median income, have demonstrated a willingness to partner with Habitat Newburgh by investing sweat equity into the construction of our homes, participating in required homeowner education classes, and signing a mortgage.
-Habitat Newburgh homeowners will contribute approximately $500,000 per year in school and city taxes.
+To date, 127 families (325 children and 227 adults) earning between 30-80% of the area median income, have demonstrated a willingness to partner with Habitat Newburgh by investing sweat equity into the construction of our homes, participating in required homeowner education classes, and signing a mortgage.
+Habitat Newburgh homeowners will contribute approximately $525,000 per year in school and city taxes.
 Forty Newburgh homeowners have participated in our A Brush With Kindness minor home repair program.
-In addition to our work in this community, Habitat Newburgh has helped over 120 families in Haiti, Ethiopia, India, Jordan, and Mexico secure shelter.
+In addition to our work in this community, Habitat Newburgh has helped over 130 families in Haiti, Ethiopia, India, Jordan, and Mexico secure shelter.

 Habitat for Humanity International